 A little while ago, R3 was like Mel Gibson’s Nick Marshall in What Women Want.
 It was the alpha male of the blockchain world, Wall Street’s gift to distributed ledger technology.
 The company exuded confidence, capable of seducing techies and finance types in equal measure.
-The sky was the limit and the world its oyster.
-Then came an unexpected wake-up call and the reality that it wasn’t quite pushing all the buttons it thought it was.
+The sky was the limit and the world it’s oyster.
+Then came an unexpected wake-up call.
+The reality was that it wasn’t quite pushing all the buttons it thought it was.

-The decision by several major banks to leave R3 is by no means the death knell for the consortium, but it does raise that age-old mystery: what do businesses really want from their blockchain providers?
+The decision by several major banks to leave R3 is by no means the death knell for the consortium, but it does raise an age-old mystery.
+That question is: what do businesses really want from their blockchain providers?

 R3, which consists of around 70 major players from the banking world, is a big deal.
 There is a huge amount of talent and influence embodied in the organization.
 Blockchain has a lot to offer the financial world, and R3’s mission was to deliver on the promises.

-Whilst we don’t know what went on behind closed doors, there’s a war brewing for the soul of blockchain, and if R3 isn’t at its epicenter then it,s symptomatic of its values.
+We don’t know what went on behind closed doors.
+However, there’s a war brewing for the soul of blockchain, and if R3 isn’t at its epicenter then it,s symptomatic of its values.

 The consortium was a magnet for funding and talent, attracting the likes of bitcoin royalty Ian Grigg, and former bitcoin developer Mike Hearn, who vocally bailed on bitcoin early this year, pronouncing it a failure before starting his new job.

 Now it seems a rethink may be on the cards.
 The banks that have walked out on R3 are all pursuing their own blockchain projects, demonstrating that blockchain isn’t going out of fashion.
-It’s just that R3 wasn’t able to deliver quite what they wanted — whether in technical or business terms — or it may merely be banks seeing that they may become irrelevant and the banks are trying to keep their piece of the blockchain pie.
+It’s just that R3 wasn’t able to deliver quite what they wanted.

 Complexity and efficiency